Cochliobolus miyabeanus

-It was considered for use by the USA as a biological weapon against Japan during World War II.
+It was considered for use by the US as a biological weapon against Japan during World War II.

 Hosts and symptoms

 Brown spot of rice is a plant fungal disease that usually occurs on the host leaves and glume, as well as seedlings, sheaths, stems and grains of adult host plants.
 Hosts include Oryza (Asian rice), Leersia (Cutgrass), Zizania (Wild rice), and other species as well such as Echinochloa colona (junglerice) and Zea mays (maize).

 Cochliobolus miyabeanus may cause a wide range of symptoms.
 General symptoms occurring on the hosts can be observed on many parts of the plant, including leaves, seeds, stems and inflorescences, along with the presence of brown spot.
 Discoloration of stems is another symptom develops from brown spot of rice disease.
 Oval-shaped brown spots are the fungal growth sign, which have grey colored center developed on host leaves.
 The fungus produces a toxin known as ophiobolin which inhibits the growth of roots, coleoptiles, and leaves.
 This pathogen has also been known to produce non-host specific toxins which suppress plant defenses, causing the characteristic brown spots on rice leaves.

 Dark coffee-coloured spots appear in the panicle and severe attacks cause spots in the grain and loss of yield and milling quality.

 Also, lesions on glumes and seeds occur if the pathogen associates with other fungi and insects.
 Such lesions may develop when favorable condition for sporulation is present.